Yandy.com: Fashion Shows

 The firm's swimwear collections have been shown at New York Fashion Week, Miami Swim Week, and Scottsdale Fashion Week.
 It also produced the first Halloween costume fashion show at New York Fashion Week in September 2016, featuring 39 costumes.

 Partnerships

 In 2017, the firm became the swimsuit sponsor for the 2017 Miss USA Pageant, providing the swimsuits for each of the contestants, later selling each design through its website.
 The swimsuits were designed by Pilar Quintana-Williams, the company's Director of Merchandising.
 In July 2017, the company received licensing for their Baywatch swimwear collection.

 Criticism

 Brave Red Maiden Costume

 In September 2018, Yandy.com introduced a costume they called "Brave Red Maiden" which was apparent that it had been designed as a "sexy" knockoff from The Handmaid's Tale.
 Several news sources picked up the story and criticized the choice to create and sell this costume.

-The firm quickly withdrew the costume from their site and issued an apology.
-Yandy.com has offered Native Americans costumes since it began selling Halloween products and accessories, but does not currently list them on their site.
+Key people

+Chad Horstman

+Chad Horstman (born in 1978) is an American ecommerce entrepreneur best known as the founder of Yandy.com.
+He started the company in his garage with his brother, Evan Horstman, before selling the company to private equity firm SPK Capital.

+Horstman is the creator of various "sexy" Halloween costumes and is often credited as the person that started the trend of making pop culture events into "sexy" costumes.
+Some of his creations include Sexy Ken Bone, the famous undecided voter in the 2016 presidential election, Sexy Pizza Rat and Sexy Pizza which was featured by Jon Stewart on The Daily Show, Sexy Big Bird after Mitt Romney threatened to cut funding to PBS and #The Dress, after the viral blue and white dress image where people saw different colors.

+Horstman actively supports Foundation Fighting Blindness and the Joy Bus, a local charitable organization that delivers meals to cancer patients.
+Horstman graduated from Arizona State University and resides in Scottsdale, Arizona.